 As an individual establishing their business online, you do all it takes to increase your sales.
 You create a website, a distinctive logo, and even set up a company blog to generate more leads.
 However, sales are still low, and the simple thought of not achieving your marketing goals can make you lose sleep at night.

-Email marketing involves collecting email addresses of customers and subscribers with their permissions and sending them promotional newsletters regarding the company’s product or service.
+Email marketing involves collecting email addresses of customers and subscribers with their permissions and sending them promotional newsletters regarding the company’s product or service using email marketing tools like GetResponse and Constant Contact.
 The process is repeated continuously with the goal to reach as many email subscribers as possible.

 Simply put, email newsletters are beneficial and fall third as the most influential source of information for B2B audiences, behind recommendations from colleagues and industry experts.